 Tucked away in Eastern Bohemia is its Bohemian Paradise that houses exquisite natural beauty of majestic rock formations.
 It is a World Heritage Site.
 There are stunning natural bridges and sandstone hills that will make a permanent place in your memory.
 There are also some old castles here like the Kost Castle and the Trosky Castle.

 The best time to visit this country is during the winter season if you want to enjoy the Christmas decorations and celebrations that the country is famous for.
 In the winter the country adds a special beauty to itself that is worth the visit.
 This is a beautiful country with a much preserved medieval history that beckons you to give it a visit.
 So what are you waiting for?
-Plan your trip to Czech Republic in January to experience the best this country has to offer.
+Plan your trip to Europe in January to experience the best this country has to offer.

 Looking To Book An International Holiday?